edoruin/YOLO_People_PositionRecognizing/README.md

 ```

 The rest of code is about opencv frame recording and the squarer of round the prediction of person.
+This project is an idea for apply to security cameras, robots or some systems for being human presence